SumitJena1998/monitoring-with-prometheus-grafana/README.md

-#🚀 Monitoring with Prometheus & Grafana (Production-Ready DevOps Monitoring Stack)
+#🚀 MONITORING WITH PROMETHEUS & GRAFANA(Production-Ready DevOps Monitoring Stack)

 This project demonstrates a **scalable, containerized, and production-grade monitoring solution** using modern DevOps tools.
 It follows **industry best practices** such as service orchestration, centralized metrics collection, and observability-driven infrastructure monitoring.